 You must also have limited financial assets to qualify for benefits under SSI.
-Your resources are things of value that you own.
-They could be your home, car, bank accounts, and real estate.
-The amount of assets allowable for an SSI claim can vary each year but are generally around $2,000 for an individual and $3,000 for a married couple.
-If your allowable assets add up to be more than the limit, you are not eligible.
+Your assets are things of value that you own.
+They could be your home, car, bank accounts, and retirement savings.
+The amount of assets allowable for an SSI claim can vary each year but is generally around $2,000 for an individual and $3,000 for a married couple.
+If your allowable assets add up to more than the limit, you are not eligible.

 Appealing a Denial

 If the SSA denies your claim, you may not be entirely out of luck.
 In fact, many people see their claims denied on their first attempt.
 There is a process for appealing these denials, but it can be tricky without the help of experienced lawyers for SSI.

 The first step in the appeals process is to request the SSA to reconsider.
 In some cases, providing additional documentation could be enough to succeed the second time.
 Also, if you are not satisfied, you have the right to appeal further.
 These appeals could result in a hearing before an Administrative Law Judge or even in federal court.
 Prevailing on appeal is possible with the help of lawyers for SSI benefits.

 Contact us Today at Rutter Mills – SSI Lawyers

 The idea of handling your own SSI claim could be tempting.
 While seeking the counsel of a skilled attorney might be intimidating, it is important to know it can increase your chances of success.
 When you take on the SSI claims process alone, a single clerical error could cost you your shot at benefits.
 To learn more, schedule a free consultation with Rutter Mills today.

 When you’ve been injured, you’ve got a lot at stake - but so does the insurance company.
 Walking into the court room with a serious lawyer makes all the difference.
 Watch our video to learn more about Rutter Mills.
 Your lawyer matters.